 Well, here we are a year and a half into the idea of this journey.
 What started as a crazy idea while on a road trip to Pennsylvania – to take our two boys on a roadtrip across the country- may actually happen.
 My husband and I have always loved to travel and have traveled in the US and worldwide and we wanted to show our boys how much the US has to offer.
-So we are taking them out of school (we will be homeschooling on the road) and piling into my Expedition for half the year and then into my hubby’s truck and a 24’11” travel trailer for the next half and trying to visit 48 states (49 if we can squeeze in a cruise of Alaska) before the following year school year starts.
+So we are taking them out of school (we will be homeschooling on the road) and piling into my Expedition for half the year and then into my hubby’s truck and a 24’11” travel trailer for the next half and trying to visit 48 states (49 if we can squeeze in a cruise of Alaska and a flight to Hawaii) before the following year school year starts.

 Crazy?
 Probably.
 Doable?
 Only one way to find out.
 Smooth sailing?
 Most likely not.
 Happy, happy, joy, joy all the time?
 Nope.
 Well, to be honest.
 I see good days, bad days, and days we feel like strangling each other, mixed with laughter, tears, and I’m sure I’ll end up yelling.
 Worth it?
 Totally!